 To Kill A Mockingbird featured Ed Harris.
 Ellis Island recalled my grandparents’ pilgrimage.
 Good Morning America’s live audience was treated to an intimate song by James Taylor.
 The spirit of Dorothy Parker and friends loomed at the legendary Algonquin Hotel.
 Greece’s Giorgos Tsalikis woke up Astoria’s Melrose Ballroom after midnight.
 And, the sacred 911 Memorial Museum offered a sober reminder of our country’s history.

 Here we are, once again, experiencing an unprecedented chapter in our nation’s history.
 As we all face these new challenges together, I will continue to offer opportunities to seek joy, a brief escape, and laughter.
-To those accessing the internet, there are several new options popping up as we are confined to our homes the coming weeks.
+To those accessing the internet, there are several new options popping up as we are confined to our homes in the weeks ahead.

 American soprano Lisette Oropesa made her Met role debut February 26 as Violetta, a role that she had previously sung at the Greek National Opera, the Arena di Verona,

 and Opera Philadelphia.
 Bay Area opera enthusiasts may recall her appearances in the past with San Francisco Opera in La Nozze di Figaro and Xerxes.

 Her outstanding performance drew shouts of “brava” as she made her impressive mark with the role.
 The New York Times called her performance “exquisite” and that it was.

 There were several upcoming performances slated until Broadway went dark.
 The Met, along with most arts organizations, announced that all performances have been canceled through March 31.
 Today, however, The Met announced that the company has canceled the remainder of the 2019-20 season, which was to have ended on May 9, 2020.
 This includes all performances and Live in HD transmissions in theaters.